sabina-sosa/GWC_GoogleOAuth/README.md

   npm start
   ```

+#### ⭒Option C. Use GitHub pages
+- Push the frontend/ files to a repo (dont use the one I provided).
+- On GitHub, go to Settings → Pages.
+- Choose branch main and directory / (root) or /docs depending on where files are.
+- Save and GitHub will give you a URL like https://yourusername.github.io/your-repo/.

 **Important Note:** Appwrite OAuth only works if your app is being served from a real local URL, not just opening the HTML file directly!

 ### Part 5: Test Your Setup